Those of you who follow us on Twitter already heard that I’m up for a promotion at work.

 But then I gave my honest opinion that he was too green to know how to use me and that I felt underutilized.

-(This is a wise way of phrasing it that you’re welcome to borrow—it frames my ask around its business potential, rather than a personal want.
+This is a wise way of phrasing it that you’re welcome to borrow—it frames my ask around its business potential, rather than personal gain.
 Asking for a promotion because “I really need the money” or “I think I deserve this” is a good way to get shut down.
 Focus on the business and your potential within that business.
-And keep your financial needs to yourself, as they’ll only hurt you in the bargaining process later.)
+And keep your financial needs to yourself, as they’ll only hurt you in the bargaining process later.

 That’s right.
 I’d been alley-ooped again—this time all the way up to my boss’s boss’s boss.